 What Is Melanotan 2?

-Melanotan 2 is a synthetic cyclic heptapeptide analog of alpha-melanocyte-stimulating hormone (alpha-MSH).
-Its amino acid sequence is Ac-Nle-c[Asp-His-D-Phe-Arg-Trp-Lys]-NHâ‚‚, with a molecular weight of 1024.18 Da and CAS number 121062-08-6.
-It binds non-selectively to melanocortin receptors MC1R, MC3R, MC4R, and MC5R.
+Melanotan 2 is a synthetic cyclic heptapeptide, a lab-built analog of alpha-melanocyte-stimulating hormone (alpha-MSH), the hormone your body already uses to control pigmentation.
+Its sequence is Ac-Nle-c[Asp-His-D-Phe-Arg-Trp-Lys]-NHâ‚‚, molecular weight 1024.18 Da, CAS number 121062-08-6.
+The important part: it binds non-selectively to four melanocortin receptors, MC1R, MC3R, MC4R, and MC5R.

-Paramount Peptides: Melanotan 2
+Everest Peptides: Melanotan 2 (10mg)

 How Melanotan 2 Works